Pulmonary artery thromboembolism

 0 images remaining

-A soft tissue attenuation nodular lesion with cavitation is noted in the subpleural region of superior basal segment of right lower lobe lobe representing pulmonary infarct with secondary infection.
+A soft tissue attenuation nodular lesion with cavitation is noted in the subpleural region of superior basal segment of right lower lobe representing pulmonary infarct with secondary infection.

 The diameter of the main pulmonary trunk exceeds the diameter of the aortic arch.